thearchitector/wind-and-fire/reports/final_report.md

-# Determining the Effect of Wind on Fire Propagation
+# Determining the Effect of Wind on a CA-based Fire Propagation Model
 by Elias Gabriel and Erika Lu

 # Abstract